Tatjana Tchumatchenko

-Tatjana Tchumatchenko (born 1980) is a physicist in the field of theoretical neuroscience.
-She is an independent Max Planck Group Leader and, since November 2020, professor for Computational Neuroscience of Behavior at the Faculty of Medicine of the Rheinische Friedrich-Wilhelms-Universität Bonn (Germany).
+Tatjana Tchumatchenko (born 1980) is a German physicist in the field of theoretical neuroscience.
+She is a professor of physiological chemistry at the University of Mainz and a research group leader at the University Hospital of Bonn, Germany.
 In her research she investigates how neural networks compute and how particular activity patterns emerge from synaptic and neuronal features.

 Education and early research

 In 2006, Tchumatchenko obtained her diploma in physics at the Technical University of Darmstadt (Germany).
 In 2010, she completed the Graduate Program “Theoretical and Computational Neuroscience” at the Göttingen Graduate Center for Neurosciences, Biophysics, and Molecular Biosciences at Göttingen University (Germany), and received the degree of Dr. rer. nat in physics.
 In 2011, she was a Postdoctoral Fellow with a joint appointment at the Max Planck Institute for Dynamics and Self-Organization and the Bernstein Center for Computational Neuroscience Göttingen.
 From 2011 to 2013, Tatjana Tchumatchenko was a Postdoctoral Fellow at the Center for Theoretical Neuroscience at Columbia University in the City of New York, USA, funded by the Volkswagen Foundation.